Skip to main content

 2 mentions Positive Neutral Negative

-The game's optimization is mixed, with players noting that while it features a variety of classes, only two provide consistent performance.
-The reliance on card draws and randomness can lead to frustrating experiences, particularly with certain classes that may hinder success due to their RNG mechanics.
+The game's optimization is mixed, with players noting that while it features multiple classes, only two provide consistent performance.
+The reliance on card draws and RNG can lead to unpredictable outcomes, making it challenging to achieve reliable wins without specific class choices.

 • “Slay the Spire-esque tower climber with two times the classes and zero times the mana — your performance is only limited by how many cards you can draw a turn.”